"A social enterprise is not a legal structure but a powerful way of doing business."

 Frequently Asked Questions

-We appreciate that coming from nowhere, questions will be asked (we recognise the need for due diligence on who and what we are).
+We appreciate that coming from nowhere, questions will be asked and we recognise the need for due diligence by anyone seeking to utilise the Pluggin Ecosystem.

 Yes and No. In the UK, the majority of social enterprises listed on Companies House (in a different highly governed section) tend to be set-up to trade, but rules prohibit them from awarding shareholder dividends from profits or to sell-on their assets, or sell equity for investment.
 These social enterprises can (and do) hedge their income bets by also seeking and receiving donation/grants/funding from official or charitable sources.
 Like us, there are a growing number of commerce-first businesses (led by owners/leaders who run them as profit for purpose social enterprises) who trade to survive and do not seek or accept grants/funding.
 These operate with equal (often more) probity and governance, but retain full autonomy to build profits and deliver impact they want - against clear impact targets.